dblock/slack-gamebot/README.md

 [![Build Status](https://travis-ci.org/dblock/slack-gamebot.png)](https://travis-ci.org/dblock/slack-gamebot)

 A generic game bot for slack.
-Works for ping-pong (2, 4 or more players), chess, etc.
+Works for ping-pong (2, 4 or more players), chess, etc. Inspired by [slack-pongbot](https://github.com/andrewvy/slack-pongbot), but more robust, generic and easier to improve and contribute to.

 ![](screenshots/game.gif)